culturedigitalskills/2024-3d-digitisation-methods/episodes/material-culture.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

-- This session explores material culture and various approaches for studying objects, while also looking at the use of media to represent information related to material culture.
+- This section is dedicated to material culture and its study.
+Here we will also examine various approaches for studying and communicating information about objects.

 ::::::::::::::::::::::::::::::::::::::::::::::::